Tel: 01803 495400

 Dr Bocking qualified from Charing Cross Hospital in 1989, initially training at Westminister Children's Hospital and then the Hammersmith.
 She completed her General Practice training before becoming a partner in a practice in West London.
 She enjoys all aspects of general practice with particular interest in paediatrics, gynaecology and contraception.
-She is married to Dr Trevor Avis and they have five children.
 She enjoys family, travel and the outdoors, and plays the saxophone, clarinet and piano.

 Dr Julia Tysoe